LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Related Proofs

 \subsubsection{The other comparison results for reward model performance}

-Fig. \ref{figA3} shows the comparison between the prediction value by the learned rewards and their ground truths for \texttt{LEASE}, \texttt{FEWER}, and \texttt{FRESH} under Adroit tasks, where the offline algorithm is IQL.
-The predicted and true rewards are both normalized to $[0,1]$.
-We randomly sample $500$ data from unlabeled datasets that are not seen in the training stage for evaluation, like Fig. 4.
-Since the reward has a value in certain positions in Adroit tasks, the figure is in the form of multiple scattered lines in Fig. \ref{figA3}.
-As evidenced by the experimental results shown in this figure, the reward model trained under the LEASE framework achieves the smallest variance in predicted reward values, which shows that the data augmentation and selection mechanism can improve the reward model's performance.
+Fig. \ref{figA3} shows the comparison between the prediction value by the learned rewards and their ground truths for \texttt{LEASE}, \texttt{FEWER}, and \texttt{FRESH} under Adroit tasks, where the offline algorithm is IQL. \ttx{For evaluation, we randomly sample $500$ data points from the unlabeled dataset that are not seen during the training phase, as illustrated in Fig. 4.
+Because rewards in Adroit tasks are limited to a few specific values (\textit{i.e.}, discrete states), while rewards in Mujoco tasks are continuous, Fig. \ref{figA3} is presented as multiple scatter lines, in contrast to Fig. 4.} As evidenced by the experimental results shown in this figure, the reward model trained under the LEASE framework achieves the smallest variance in predicted reward values, which shows that the data augmentation and selection mechanism can improve the reward model's performance.